 What is the private cloud?

-The private cloud, corporate cloud or internal cloud, has similar capabilities to the public cloud, although it can be delivered via the internet or a private internal network.
+The private cloud, which is also known as the corporate cloud or internal cloud, has similar capabilities to the public cloud, in the sense that it comprises computing services offered via a third party which is delivered via the internet.
+The main difference is that the private cloud can also be delivered via a private internal network.

-The private cloud has individual user set-up, meaning it is only accessible by selected personnel.
+The private cloud is more secure and has individual user set-up, meaning it is only accessible by selected personnel.

 There are three types of private cloud.